Your month-to-month roadmap for family communication

 The “evergreen” content (when in doubt, do this!)

-We get it — most institutions don’t have the time or resources to create such a tailored parent communication plan.
-So maybe you’re just looking for an easy place to get started.
-Here are three “evergreen” topics that are always helpful for families, no matter the time of year:
+We get it — not every team has the time or resources to build a highly tailored parent communication plan.
+If you're just looking for a place to start, these three “evergreen” topics are always helpful, no matter the time of year:

 General Parent Advice